Tired of the constant squabbles between your kids? Learn how to deal with sibling rivalry and teach conflict resolution

 Some days my boys seem to intentionally choose to fight.
 Even if we offered two of the same fire trucks, one would still want the truck that the other one had.
 And just when I’d finally convinced one child to play with the “less desirable” truck, the other would grab it, too.

 Let’s not forget the hitting, the “mine!” and the “being annoying on purpose.”
 It’s easy to become referees in our own homes.

 When my husband and I were expecting for the second time, we wanted out kids to get along, right from the start.
 We knew they’d fight, but we wanted to teach them how to resolve conflict on their own.

 I don’t believe siblings are destined to fight all the time, or that all kids go through major sibling rivalry until they move out.
 A peaceful house where the kids get along is possible.

 Still, conflict is inevitable, even among siblings who are best of friends.
-What are some tips to stop sibling rivalry?
+What are some tips on how to deal with sibling rivalry?

 Don’t resolve your children’s conflict

 What’s your first reaction when your kids fight?
 Do you barge in, hoping to put an end to the fighting as soon as possible?